About Us @styleClass>

 On the Road @styleClass>

 We tour theatre throughout towns and cities in Aotearoa and internationally.
-In March 2022, Katie Wolfe’s The Haka Party Incident will play in Wellington at the Aotearoa New Zealand Festival of the Arts followed by visits to other centres throughout the year and Nancy Brunning’s Witi’s Wāhine will head to Northland audiences.
+In March 2022, Katie Wolfe’s The Haka Party Incident was due to play in Wellington at the Aotearoa New Zealand Festival of the Arts followed by visits to other centres throughout the year and Nancy Brunning’s Witi’s Wāhine was scheduled to head to Northland audiences.
+Both tours were cancelled in 2022 due to the COVID-19 Protection Framework restrictions.

 30 under 30 @styleClass>